nystudio107/craft-code-field/docs/docs/index.md

 ![Frontend Read Only](./resources/screenshots/code-field-frontend-read-only.png)

+If you want Twig & Craft API autocompletes to work on the frontend, you'll need to enable the [`allowFrontendAccess`](https://github.com/nystudio107/craft-code-editor#in-frontend-templates) setting in `craft-code-editor`, but this isn't necessary if the code is just for display purposes.

 ### Rendering Twig Code Output

 If you are storing Twig code, you can actually render that on the frontend using [renderObjectTemplate](https://craftcms.com/docs/4.x/dev/functions.html#renderobjecttemplate) if you like: